 What did we find?

-We found 11 studies with 8075 people.
-About 3000 people received corticosteroids, mostly dexamethasone (3766 people).
+We found 16 studies with 9549 people.
+About 4532 people received corticosteroids, mostly dexamethasone (3766 people).
 These studies included participants mostly older than 50 years, male, and from high-income countries.

-We also found 42 ongoing studies, and 16 completed studies that have not yet published their results.
+We also found 42 ongoing and 23 completed studies lacking published results or relevant information on the study design.

-Ten studies compared corticosteroids plus usual care versus usual care with or without placebo.
+Eleven studies compared corticosteroids plus usual care versus usual care with or without a placebo.
 Only one study compared two types of corticosteroids.
 Four studies compared different dosing of a corticosteroid named dexamethasone.
 The studies included only hospitalised people with confirmed or suspected COVID-19.
-No studies looked at non-hospitalised people, different doses or timing, or provided information about quality of life.
+No studies looked at non-hospitalised people or different timing of treatment.

-Corticosteroids plus usual care compared to usual care with or without placebo (10 studies)
+Systemic corticosteroids plus usual care compared to usual care with or without placebo:

-• Corticosteroids probably reduce the number of deaths from any cause slightly, up to 60 days after treatment (9 studies, 7930 people).
+• probably reduce the number of deaths from any cause slightly, up to 30 days after treatment;

-• We don’t know whether the corticosteroid methylprednisolone reduces the number of deaths from any cause compared to dexamethasone in the 28 days after treatment.
+• may reduce the number of deaths from any cause up to 30 days after treatment;

 What are the limitations of the evidence?

-We are moderately confident in the evidence about corticosteroids’ effect on deaths from any cause within 30 days after treatment.
+We are moderately confident in the evidence about the effect of corticosteroids on deaths from any cause within 30 days after treatment.
 However, our confidence in the other evidence is low to very low, because studies did not use the most robust methods, and the way results were recorded and reported differed across studies.
-We did not find any evidence on quality of life and there was no evidence from low-income countries or on people with mild COVID-19 or no symptoms, who were not hospitalised.

 Systemic corticosteroids are used to treat people with COVID-19 because they counter hyper-inflammation.
 Existing evidence syntheses suggest a slight benefit on mortality.
-So far, systemic corticosteroids are one of the few treatment options for COVID-19.
-Nonetheless, size of effect, certainty of the evidence, optimal therapy regimen, and selection of patients who are likely to benefit most are factors that remain to be evaluated.
+Nonetheless, size of effect, optimal therapy regimen, and selection of patients who are likely to benefit most are factors that remain to be evaluated.

-To assess whether systemic corticosteroids are effective and safe in the treatment of people with COVID-19, to explore equity-related aspects in subgroup analyses, and to keep up to date with the evolving evidence base using a living systematic review approach.
+To assess whether and at which doses systemic corticosteroids are effective and safe in the treatment of people with COVID-19, to explore equity-related aspects in subgroup analyses, and to keep up to date with the evolving evidence base using a living systematic review approach.

-We included randomised controlled trials (RCTs) that evaluated systemic corticosteroids for people with COVID-19, irrespective of disease severity, participant age, gender or ethnicity.
+We included randomised controlled trials (RCTs) that evaluated systemic corticosteroids for people with COVID-19.

-We included any type or dose of systemic corticosteroids.
-We included the following comparisons: systemic corticosteroids plus standard care versus standard care (plus/minus placebo), dose comparisons, timing comparisons (early versus late), different types of corticosteroids and systemic corticosteroids versus other active substances.
+We included any type or dose of systemic corticosteroids and the following comparisons: systemic corticosteroids plus standard care versus standard care, different types, doses and timings (early versus late) of corticosteroids.

-We excluded studies that included populations with other coronavirus diseases (severe acute respiratory syndrome or Middle East respiratory syndrome), corticosteroids in combination with other active substances versus standard care, topical or inhaled corticosteroids, and corticosteroids for long-COVID treatment.
+We excluded corticosteroids in combination with other active substances versus standard care, topical or inhaled corticosteroids, and corticosteroids for long-COVID treatment.

 We followed standard Cochrane methodology.
 To assess the risk of bias in included studies, we used the Cochrane 'Risk of bias' 2 tool for RCTs.
-We rated the certainty of evidence using the GRADE approach for the following outcomes: all-cause mortality up to 30 and 120 days, discharged alive (clinical improvement), new need for invasive mechanical ventilation, quality of life, serious adverse events, adverse events, and hospital-acquired infections.
+We rated the certainty of the evidence using the GRADE approach for the following outcomes: all-cause mortality up to 30 and 120 days, discharged alive (clinical improvement), new need for invasive mechanical ventilation or death (clinical worsening), serious adverse events, adverse events, hospital-acquired infections, and invasive fungal infections.

-We included 11 RCTs in 8075 participants, of whom 7041 (87%) originated from high-income countries.
-A total of 3072 participants were randomised to corticosteroid arms and the majority received dexamethasone (n = 3766).
+We included 16 RCTs in 9549 participants, of whom 8271 (87%) originated from high-income countries.
+A total of 4532 participants were randomised to corticosteroid arms and the majority received dexamethasone (n = 3766).
 These studies included participants mostly older than 50 years and male.
-We also identified 42 ongoing studies and 16 studies reported as being completed or terminated in a study registry, but without results yet.
+We also identified 42 ongoing and 23 completed studies lacking published results or relevant information on the study design.